akundu3387/SwarmOfRobots-BST/README.md

 Definition of BST: A binary tree is a tree structure in which each node has either 0, 1, or 2 children.

 This program creates a BST of "Robot" objects with a specific ID, Type, and State.
-ID's are randomly generated using the Random Class found in mytest.cpp.
+ID's are distinct, randomly generated using the Random Class found in mytest.cpp.
 States include: ("Alive","Dead").
 Robot types include: (BIRD, DRONE, REPTILE, SUB, QUADRUPED).

 Objectives: